-Securities issued by U.S. government agencies are reported at fair value, which is based on comparable market prices in active markets as available.
-Certificates of deposit are carried at cost and held to maturity.
+Investments: Securities issued by U.S. government agencies are reported at fair value, which is based on comparable market prices in active markets as available.
+The Association also invests in nonnegotiable certificates of deposit, which are carried at cost and held to maturity.
 Investments with a maturity date within one year of the statement of net position date are reported as current in the statements of net position.
 Interest income is recognized on an accrual basis.
-Realized gains and losses on the investments are recognized on a specificidentification basis and are reported with unrealized gains and losses as net investment income within nonoperating revenues.
+Realized gains and losses on the investments are recognized on a specific-identification basis and are reported with unrealized gains and losses as net investment income within nonoperating revenues.